Wild (2014 film): Plot

 Under Greg's advice, Cheryl decides to take a bus to Reno and rejoin the PCT from there in order to avoid all the snow, deciding to extend the trip to the Bridge of the Gods in Oregon to make up for all the miles she didn't hike by taking the bus, but she still encounters quite a bit of snow.
 She is able to make it through and arrives at the town where her new boots were sent.

 Cheryl crosses into Oregon and goes to Ashland.
 She meets Jonathan, who invites her to a tribute concert to the recently deceased Jerry Garcia, and they spend the night together.

 Sometime later, after visiting Crater Lake, Cheryl gets to Mount Hood National Forest, where she encounters a friendly group of young male hikers who recognize her from the brief quotes and poems that she frequently writes alongside her signature in the hiker's record books along the PCT.

 One rainy day, Cheryl finds a llama that escaped from a young boy hiking with his grandmother.
-She returns it to a little boy, who asks about her parents.
+She returns it to the little boy, who asks about her parents.
 When she mentions her mother is dead, the boy sings her "Red River Valley", which his mother used to sing to him.
 The boy and his grandmother carry on down the trail, and Cheryl breaks down and weeps.

 A few weeks later, Cheryl finally makes it to the Bridge of the Gods, ending her journey.
 It is revealed that four years later she remarried and had a son, Carver and a daughter, Bobbi (named after her mother) almost ten years after getting married.